BriteSnow/node-vdev/README.md

 AWS support will be added when it will suport Kubernetes.

-## Quick start
+## Usage

 #### Setup

 - In the project, install vdev `npm install vdev`
 - In the root project, have a `vdev.yaml` file as below
 - Options to run the commands (both option are independent)
-  - Option 1 (npm run vdev ...): In `package.json` in the "scripts" object add `"vdev": "./node_modules/.bin/vdev"`
+  - Option 1 (npm run vdev ...): In `package.json` in the "scripts" object add
+    - `"vdev": "./node_modules/.bin/vdev"`
-    - Then can use as `npm run vdev realm` to list the realms.
+    - Then can use as `npm run vdev dbuild` to docker build the blocks.
-  - Option 2 (shell alias): In user `~/.profile` add a line like `alias vdev="node ./node_modules/.bin/vdev"`
+  - Option 2 (shell alias): In user `~/.profile` add a line like
+    - `alias vdev="node ./node_modules/.bin/vdev"`
-    - Then, from project root, can douse as `vdev realm` to list the realms (does not need to have option 1 to work)
+    - Then, from project root, can douse as `vdev dbuild` to docker build the blocks (does not need to have option 1 to work)

 #### Commands example